Personal: Booth lives in Charleston with his wife, Amy Shuler Goodwin; two sons, Joe and Sam; and their dog, Gus.

 West Virginia Supreme Court of Appeals and all lower state courts

 Booth has handled more than a hundred felony cases during his tenure as an Assistant United States Attorney and the United States Attorney for the Southern District of West Virginia.
 He has tried numerous complex cases to verdict.

 Booth Goodwin served as the United States Attorney for the Southern District of West Virginia from May 2010 through the end of 2015.
-He focused his Office’s efforts on tackling West Virginia’s prescription drug and heroin crisis, holding corporate criminals accountable for putting workers at risk and polluting water sources, prosecuting corrupt public officials, protecting children and the elderly, and helping communities rebuild after being ravaged by drugs and violence.
-During Booth’s tenure, he personally prosecuted numerous cases of regional and national interest and has overseen the prosecution of many other such cases.
-Before becoming United States Attorney, Booth was an Assistant United States Attorney and head of the office’s Economic Crimes Section.
+He focused his office’s efforts on tackling West Virginia’s prescription drug and heroin crisis, holding corporate criminals accountable for putting workers at risk and polluting water sources, prosecuting corrupt public officials, protecting children and the elderly, and helping communities rebuild after being ravaged by drugs and violence.
+During Booth’s tenure, he personally prosecuted numerous cases of regional and national interest and oversaw the prosecution of many other such cases.
+Before becoming United States Attorney, Booth was an Assistant United States Attorney for almost 10 years and was head of the office’s Economic Crimes Section.

 B.S., Economics, cum laude, West Virginia University, 1993